anviti06/Logistic-Regression/Introduction.md

     1. Titanic Dataset (Separate Train.csv and Test.csv Files are Available)
     2. Breast Cancer Dataset (From sklearn)
     3. Iris Dataset (From sklearn)
+For Opening These Files , Simply download them in the folder where jupyter notebook exist and then use them.